toddcf/code-snippets/javascript/slice-strings.md

 ## Start

-You can also use `slice( start )` and it will give you everything from the starting position to the end of the whole string.
+SUPPOSEDLY, you can also use `slice( start )` and it will give you everything from the starting position to the end of the whole string.
+BUT THIS DID NOT WORK FOR ME, so I used `slice( 0 )` instead.

 ## Last Characters of a String